Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The dense scenery of the state park

-📍 Google Maps | Phone: (530) 235-2684 | Castle Crags State Park Website | Hours: 24 hours | Entrance: $8 parking
+📍 Google Maps | Phone: (530) 235-2684 | Website | Hours: 24 hours | Entrance: $8 parking

-Castle Crag State Park is one of the best places to rock climb in California with a multitude of granite spires, sheer cliff walls, and domes.
+Castle Crag State Park is one of the best places to rock climb in California, with a multitude of granite spires, sheer cliff walls, and domes.
 The climbs range from 20 feet to over 900 feet and include scrambles and proper climbs.
 There are options for both novice climbers and experts alike.

-For hikers, the park has over 28 miles of trails with Crags Trail being the most challenging.
+For hikers, the park has over 28 miles of trails, with the Crags Trail being the most challenging.
 Crags Trail will give you sweeping forested views as you hike 2,000 feet upwards to the base of Castle Dome.
 You’ll also get a great view of Mount Shasta in the near distance.

 Additionally, there are 76 campsites in the park for those staying overnight.